-While students typically major in the same field for both the bachelor's and master's degree, some programs allow students to complete a bachelor's degree in one field and a master's program in another, provided that coursework and electives taken in the bachelor's program support the master's program.
+While students typically major in the same field for both the bachelor's and master's degree, some programs allow students to complete a bachelor's degree in one field and a master's degree in another, provided that coursework and electives taken in the bachelor's program support the master's program.

 Students accepted into these accelerated master's degree programs must fulfill the requirements for both degree programs.
-Additionally, students usually apply to the two programs separately, applying to the undergraduate program near the start of undergrad studies, and then applying to the graduate degree program around the junior year of undergrad studies.
+Additionally, students usually apply to the two programs separately, applying to the undergraduate program near the start of undergraduate studies, and then applying to the graduate degree program around the junior year of undergrad studies.
 Eligibility requirements vary per program, so individuals should see their advisors prior to applying to the accelerated program.

 For individuals who already have a bachelor's degree and want to earn a professional master's degree, there are some programs that allow individuals to finish their degrees in less than the standard amount of time.
 For instance, programs that typically require two years of full study may be completed in only one year.
 Some of these programs enable individuals to finish their master's degree by providing a rigorous, faster-paced academic environment where students simply finish more work in a shorter amount of time.
 Other accelerated programs are only available to students who have previously demonstrated competence in advanced topics, so they are able to skip over some of the introductory coursework.